errata-ai/vale/fixtures/formats/test.md

     XXX = False
     # This is a codeblock.

-This is a very interesting sentence that is not in a block.
+XXX: This is a very interesting sentence that is not in a block.